turbot/steampipe-mod-community-tracker/README.md

-# Community Tracker Mod for Steampipe
+# Community Tracker Mod for Powerpipe

 A collection of benchmarks, controls, and dashboards used to track organization settings, repository settings, open issues and pull requests, and more.